Some tips for effective analytical writing

-When writing papers for my classes, aim to write as though your target audience will be made up of individuals in a professional work setting who are well educated, but who also who do not have a close familiarity with the themes and research that you will be covering in your essay.
+For essays in my classes, aim for a target audience made up of individuals in a professional work setting who are well educated, but who also who do not have a close familiarity with the themes and research that you will be covering in your essay.
 Most of my paper assignments require students to write an analytic essay in response to a specific question or closely related set of questions.
 Most of the non-text readings I assign in courses also are analysis essays.

-An analysis essay has four main qualities: First, it can be best described as a reasoned response to a question rather than a purely descriptive piece of writing or a personal statement of opinion.
+First, this type of writing asks the writer to provide a reasoned response to a question rather than being a purely descriptive piece of writing or a statement of opinion.
 Second, these essays typically are organized around a single, well-ordered, and logical argument that is systematically developed throughout the entire paper.
 Third, this type of paper defends its arguments with a combination of logic, evidence, and analysis; thus, papers in my classes should focus closely on reading assignments, seminar materials, and/or outside research if required (of course, the mixture of these types of materials will depend the class, so please read each assignment's directions carefully).
 Finally, the language, tone, and style in these essays needs to be appropriate for the intellectual task at hand.
 The most common lapse in this area is to use writing that is overly informal with respect to elegance in phrasing, use of the first person, or swearing.
 Analysis essays should aim to replicate the style and tone found in professional writing like that used in most college textbooks and journal article.

 As the rest of this handout explains, there are two keys to writing a solid analysis essay: getting the essay started of right with a strong thesis statement and organizing the rest of the paper around effective topic sentences.

-Regardless of length, every analytic paper you write for my classes must have a short thesis statement (usually a single sentence, but in no case more than two or three closely-related and consecutive sentences).
-The thesis statement identifies what your paper's major argument is.
-Normally, the thesis statement is located at the end of your paper's introductory paragraph.
+Regardless of length, every paper you write in my class need to have a short thesis statement (usually a single sentence, but in no case more than two or three closely-related and consecutive sentences).
+The thesis statement identifies what your paper's major argument is, and typically it is located at the end of your paper's introductory paragraph.

 What specifically constitutes "an argument"?
-Your thesis statement need not be highly controversial, but you want to organize your paper around an argument or set of conclusions that goes beyond the patently obvious.
+Your thesis statement need not be highly controversial, but you want to organize your paper around an argument that provides a set of conclusions that goes beyond the patently obvious.

 As an example, let's say that you are responding to the following paper topic: